anekimken/SSN_ImageAnalysis/README.md

 ### Clone the github repository

 ### Create conda environment using setup_conda_env.yml
 This installs all the packages that are needed to run the analysis code and create figures.
 The `setup_conda_env.yml` file is in the root directory of the git repo.
 First, [install conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) if you haven't already.
-Then, open a terminal and create the conda environment:
+Then, open a terminal, go to the base directory for the cloned repo, and create the conda environment:
 ```
 conda env create -f setup_conda_env.yml
 ```